dogtopus/Parametric-i3/box_frame/README.md

-# This is Prusa iteration 3
+# This is (parametric) Prusa iteration 3

 Published under GPL v3

+**WARNING**: Under construction and not ready for production.
+Proceed with caution.

 ## To start:

 Copy configuration.scad.dist to configuration.scad and fill custom settings section there

 Print calibarion part form extras and check that: